V4Fire/Client/src/base/b-image/README.md

 # base/b-image

-This module provides a component to load an image with support of features:
+This module provides a component to load an image with the support of features:

 * Providing of "srcset" to load different images with different resolutions.

-* An overlay image till loading is completed.
+* An overlay image until loading is completed.

 * An error image when the original image wasn't successfully loaded.